FREQUENTLY ASKED QUESTIONS

 Contact with the Wisdom Council will be maintained and the elders will be given a role in the process of implementing the solutions.
 The idea is to keep the individual workshops alive with the original participants and network to create the expansion of action.

-Le Ciel’s first three projects, the council and symposium, the exhibition and the film are merely openings onto a bigger picture.
-The years to come will be rich with new projects to support and to develop.
+Le Ciel’s first four projects, the council, the symposium, the exhibition and the film are merely openings onto a bigger picture.
+The years to come will be rich with new projects to support and to develop what comes from these projects.
 It will be a crucial time for all to give the best that each can give of themselves to benefit following generations.